 Does the Tomales Point fence prevent tule elk from finding water outside of the reserve?

 Is the National Park Service considering removing the fence at Tomales Point?

-Is management of the tule elk herd at Tomales Point being considered as part of the Ranch Comprehensive Management Plan?
+Is management of the tule elk herd at Tomales Point being considered as part of the General Management Plan Amendment?

 How does the National Park Service interface with the California Department of Fish and Wildlife (CDFW) in the management of tule elk at Point Reyes?